014537890 info@lawline.ie

 • Perforating instruments in the root canal

-• Errors made during the root canal procedure causing further pain and infection.
+• Errors made during the root canal procedure cause further pain and infection.

 Dental implants are metal posts which are fitted into the jawbone.
 These posts are used to support crowns or bridges, depending on the needs of each individual patient.
 Undergoing dental implant surgery can be a very painful procedure and many patients will choose to undergo a general anaesthetic in order for the procedure to be carried out.